solid/solidproject.org/_posts/for-developers/apps/first-app/2019-01-01-01_authentication.md

 ---

 The starting point for any Solid Web App is to obtain the user's _WebID_.
-The WebID is a URL at which one can find information about the user, and where to write data to.
-The WebID will be provided by the user's _Identity Provider_ (which is usually their Pod Provider) after the user gives your Web App permission to interact with their Pod.
+The WebID is a URL at which one can find information about the user, and where to read or write data.
+The WebID will be provided by the user's _Identity Provider_ (which is usually their Pod Provider), but any interaction with a user's Pod will require explicit permission to be granted by the Pod owner.

 To obtain this permission, we will be using [solid-auth-client](https://www.npmjs.com/package/solid-auth-client).
 Its usage is relatively straightforward: